William Tubman: Education

-Career
+Early career

 Tubman was soon appointed as a recorder in the Maryland County Monthly and Probate Court a tax collector, teacher, and as colonel in a militia.

 He was a Freemason and belonged to lodges of Prince Hall Freemasonry.

 Elective office

-Having joined the True Whig Party (TWP), the dominant party of Liberia since 1878, Tubman began his career in politics.
+Having joined the True Whig Party (TWP), which had been the dominant political party in Liberia since 1878, Tubman began his career in politics.
 In 1923, aged 28, he was elected to the Senate of Liberia from Maryland County, holding the record as the youngest senator in the history of Liberia.
 Identifying as the "Convivial Cannibal from the Downcoast Hinterlands," he fought for constitutional rights for the members of indigenous tribal groups, who comprised the overwhelming number of Liberians.

 Re-elected as senator in 1929, Tubman became the legal adviser to vice president Allen Yancy.
 He resigned from the Senate in 1931 to defend Liberia before the League of Nations amid allegations that his country was using slave labor.
 Tubman was reelected to the national legislature in 1934; he resigned in 1937 after being appointed by President Edwin Barclay as associate justice of the Supreme Court of Liberia, where he served until 1943.
 An official biography speculates that Barclay appointed Tubman to the Liberian Supreme Court to remove him as a competitor for the presidency.